valancej/documentation/_general/projects/getting-started.md

 To make it easier to navigate through your Codeship projects, we've provided several keyboard shortcuts for quickly jumping through the interface:

-- `gp` to view all of your projects
+- `gp`, available from inside your projects, will return you to your projects overview page
-- Escape key, inside a project, to go back to viewing all projects
+- Escape key, available on your projects overview page, will return you to the previous page
-- Arrow keys to navigate between your projects, while inside a project
+- Arrow keys, available on your projects overview page, will navigate between your projects
-- Enter key to select an activate project
+- Enter key, available on your projects overview page, will select the highlighted project

 ## Invite Team Members To Your Projects